 At cemetery Nr.
 1 (“Am Roten Strumpf”) that had been used from 1644 till ca. 1800 around 250 of originally more than 1,600 grave stones are preserved.
 At cemetery Nr.
 2 (“Am Berge”) that had been used from ca. 1800 till ca. 1896 around 450 grave stones are preserved.
 At cemetery Nr.
 3 ("Klein Quenstedter Straße“) that had been used from ca. 1896 on around 380 grave stones are preserved.

-The Baroque grave stones at the oldest cemetery are rich decorated and therefore very important from the art history point of view.
+The Baroque grave stones at the oldest cemetery are richly decorated and therefore very important from the art history point of view.
 Important persons as Berend Lehmann are buried at this cemetery, the inscriptions provide an impression about 200 years history of the Jewish community in Halberstadt.

 The two younger cemeteries offer long invariably Hebraic inscriptions of a period of 140 years – from the beginning of the Jewish orthodoxy till the end of the Jewish community in Halberstadt.
 In an era of growing assimilation and acculturation when elsewhere the percentage of German inscriptions on Jewish gravestones was increasing both cemeteries are representing a special feature in Middle Germany.